willduff/mixedreality-enthusiast-guide/docs/set-up-windows-mixed-reality.md

 ## Set up your audio headset

 Unless you purchased a Samsung HMD Odyssey (which has integrated AKG headphones and an integrated dual microphone array), you will need to get an audio headset (that has both microphone and headphones) and plug that into your headset's 3.5mm audio jack.
 The 3.5mm audio jack for your headset will - depending on the headset model - be located either on the underside of the headset visor or at the end of a short audio cable coming out of the headset visor.

+## How do I change the visual quality settings?

+To change the visual quality settings, go to **Settings > Mixed Reality > Visual Quality**.
+From this screen you can set the quality to low, medium, or high.
+The Automatic setting directs Windows Mixed Reality to select the best setting for your PC hardware.
+Note, that not all hardware will run the high setting.

 ## Launching mixed reality after the first time